 This bill proposes updates to current statutes regarding the authority of county sheriffs in Arizona.
-Under the current law, a sheriff may request the aid of volunteer posse and reserve organizations located in the county.
-The bill would amend this by allowing the sheriff not only to request but also to use the aid of these organizations.
-Additionally, it grants the sheriff exclusive authority to regulate the organization and equipment of a posse or reserve organization when activated, ensuring that their actions align with the sheriff's written policy and legal standards.
+Under the current law, the sheriff may request the aid of volunteer posse and reserve organizations located in the county.
+The bill would amend this to allow the sheriff to not only request but also use the aid of these organizations.
+Additionally, it grants the sheriff exclusive authority to regulate the organization and equipment of a posse or reserve organization when activated, ensuring that their actions align with the sheriff's authority and written policy.

 House Engrossed Version: 11-441